 One of the easiest ways to sell your product is to use e-junkie.
 With e-junkie not only can you sell your product, but you can create an affiliate program to have fellow bloggers in your niche sell your product.
-Sure you can sell your eBooks all by yourself, but with affiliates they tell their friends and you have the potential to earn even more!
+Sure you can sell your e-books all by yourself, but you may want to seek out affiliates who will tell their friends and you have the potential to earn even more!

 So you’re selling a product online, the month has ended and it’s time to pay your affiliates.